-To shallow fry Roasted Long Hots in Garlic Oil, start by preheating your oven to 400°F. Find an oven safe pan or skillet to hold your long hots and about a half inch of olive oil.
-For four chilis I used a quarter cup of oil.
-I threw in a few cloves of garlic I had sitting on the counter but next time I’ll add a whole head.
-Add the chilis to the pan, brush the tops with oil and sprinkle with a bit of sea salt.
-Heat the chilis for about 4-6 minutes then flip with tongs for another 4 minutes.
-Enjoy as you’d like!
-I like to slice them open, remove the seeds, then layer them on top of my sandwich with some Garlic Aioli.
-Actually, I like to take a tablespoon of the garlic oil and mix it with two tablespoons of the aioli for my sandwich spread.
-I’ll be posting that story later this week 😉
+To shallow fry Roasted Italian Long Hots in Garlic Oil, start by preheating your oven to 400°F. Find an oven-safe pan or skillet to hold your long hots and add about a half inch of quality olive oil.
+For four chilis, I used a quarter cup of oil.
+Throw in 4-12 cloves of garlic (with or without paper).
+Add the chilis to the pan, brush the tops with oil and sprinkle with a bit of coarse sea salt.
+Place the pan in the oven for about 4-6 minutes, flip long hots with tongs, then return to the over to cook for another 4 minutes.

 Roasted Italian Long Hots are awesome as sandwich toppings along with homemade Garlic Aioli.
 If you want to go the extra mile you can make a killer sandwich spread by mixing 1TBS Long Hot Garlic Oil with 2 TBS Garlic Aioli.
 Can’t wait to see how you all enjoy your Roasted Long Hots in Garlic Oil!

 For another serving suggestion, check out this Pork Schnitzel Sandwich.